johsteffens/About-Me/README.md

 This QA-style README reveals a bit about myself in a playful self-interview.
 I hope it elicits a smile from my dear reader(s).

 Some parts are intentionally self-ironic (I know my faults), others are a bit more serious and reflect things I believe or feel strongly about.
-Nevertheless I wish to conclude on a positive note.
+Nevertheless, I wish to conclude on a positive note.

 Enjoy!